Connect with us

 Embed from Getty Images

 Ali’s fourth loss came in 1980 when he faced off against Larry Holmes.
+It was in 1972, that Holmes was hired as a sparring partner for Ali, and eight years later Holmes got his chance.
 At the time, Ali was 38 years old and had already begun to show signs of Parkinson’s disease.
 Despite his declining health, Ali refused to back down and agreed to the fight.

 However, the match was a disaster for Ali.
 Holmes dominated from start to finish, and Ali’s trainer ultimately threw in the towel in the 11th round.
 The loss was a sobering moment for Ali, as it demonstrated the toll that his years in the ring had taken on his body.